PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-10 00:33:02
+Last updated: 2024-04-10 00:33:37
-Random Quote: After all, what’s more human than the fight for survival? - Tokyo
+Random Quote: I don't want to die, I've only kissed one boy so far. - Missy